Our Yoto Player Review: Why It’s the Absolute Best Toy in Our Home

 It uses Wifi occasionally to download the contents of the card for the first time, but Wifi isn’t always necessary after each card is used the first time.

 In addition to whatever cards the child owns, they can also listen to the Yoto radio by simply clicking the right knob, or click again to hear an ADORABLE daily podcast.
 These change each day just like regular radio stations or podcast.

 What age is the Yoto player for?

-My slightly mature 6 year old LOVES the daily podcast and radio station, and I imagine these included features would probably be popular until about age 9.
+My 8 year old LOVES the daily podcast and radio station, as well as audio books.
+I imagine all of the free content would probably be popular until about age 9.

 The cards are for babies up to about age 10 or 11.
 There are cards to learn baby’s first 100 words, and there are Shakespearean plays that are modified for kids.
 They have Ramona stories, nursery rhymes, Winnie the Pooh stories, and more.

 Our three year old’s favorite is a Make Your Own card, which we filled up with audio of family members reading his favorite picture books, and silly songs I’ve made up for him.
 We even included audio of his baby sister laughing.

 Basically, no matter how young or old your child is (up until late elementary school), you could find stories and music that would be exciting for them.